 Getting job interviews but no offers?
 Ask yourself these 10 questions:

 1. Are your salary requirements too high?

 Employers understand salaries are often negotiable (see our tips for salary negotiation).
 However, it can send the wrong message if your salary requirements are significantly higher.
 Potential employers may think you would not be content in the role for very long.
 They want to hire someone who can have longevity with the company and will be satisfied with available growth and advancement opportunities.
 Consider checking the median salary for the job title in your geographic area and stick to a salary requirement in that range.

 2. Have you carefully considered your references?

 How long has it been since you touched base with your professional references?
 Using a cold contact as a reference is risky.
 It is critical to personally pre-screen and confirm your references are not just agreeable to, but enthusiastic about helping you further your career.
 There is nothing wrong directly asking if someone would be willing to provide a positive recommendation.
 Your professional references are likely to have a better overall tone and response if you give them advanced notice.

 3. Did you schedule a mock interview session with a career coach?

-No matter how much confidence you have, you probably feel a little nervous when going into a big interview with the stakes being so high.
+No matter how much confidence during job search you have, you probably feel a little nervous when going into a big interview with the stakes being so high.
 Even if you have prepared your responses to common interview questions, real human conversations bring in an element of unpredictability that can make it difficult to effectively convey the messages you are aiming for.
 Asking someone you trust to conduct a mock interview can level up your preparedness.
 This can help ensure you don’t say something wrong or forget to say something important.

 4. Do you have an in-depth understanding of the company you are applying to?